-1.3.7.
-Seven: Customizable Web Interface
+1.3.4.
+Four: Customizable Web Interface

 Did you know that the end-user interface can be quickly customized to make it look like an official part of your organization's infrastructure?
-With some simple HTML, you can make the PaperCut NG end-user interface look just like your existing web site or intranet site.
+With some simple HTML, you can make PaperCut NG end-user interface look just like your existing web site or intranet site.

-See Section 16.3, "Customizing the User web pages" for more information.
+See Section 15.3, "Customizing the User web pages" for more information.

-1.3.8.
-Eight: XML Web Services and Command-line Control
+1.3.5.
+Five: XML Web Services and Command-line Control